-Math 374, Dynamical Systems, Fall 2005 Computer Project #2

-Windows in the Orbit Diagram
+MATH 374, Dynamical Systems, Spring 2014 Computer Project #2 Windows in the Orbit Diagram DUE DATE: Friday, March 14, 5:00 pm

-DUE DATE: Wednesday, Oct.
-26th, Start of Class

 The goal of the project is to compare and contrast the interesting patterns and structures within the orbit diagrams of the Quadratic Family $Q_c(x) = x^2 + c$ and the Logistic Map $F{\lambda}(x) = \lambda x(1-x)$.
-You should do this by completing Experiment 8.3 in the course text, pp. 92 - 94.
+You should do this by completing Experiment 8.3 in the Devaney text, pp. 92 - 94.
 Use the Orbit Diagram java applet available from the Dynamical Systems and Technology Project website at Boston University.
 You may also want to use Maple and the iteration loop from Lab 1 to check the periods of certain windows in the orbit diagrams.